CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

   )
 {% endhighlight %}

-We need to convert it to:
+To make it interactive, we need to convert it to:

 {% highlight html %}
 <style type="text/sql" id="sql">